kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 ### Whats Next

-We will follow TDD and start implementing application.
+We will follow TDD and start implementing our application.

+Terms above which you didn't understand will start making sense.

 This should also give you a good idea on how to test asynchronous apps written using akka.

 ### References